vk1996/model_viz/README.md

 # model_viz
-Just a tutorial to get started with model visualization
+Just a tutorial to get started with model visualization of a toy datset